TayKimmy/VSCodeProject/_posts/2023-04-25-studenttemplate.md

 <ul>
 <li>Why do you think lists are helpful?
 What word does College Board like to use to describe the function of lists?</li>
 </ul>
+<p>Lists are helpful because it helps manage complexity by making code easier to read and use.
+Using lists also help us to use built in functions that enable us to perform a task much more quickly.
+Collegeboard likes to use the word "abstraction" to describe the function of lists, as complex data structures are simplified.</p>

 </div>
 </div>